 3. Strengthen Your Domain Authority

 Increasing the strength of your domain can have a huge impact on your ranking potential.
 The more authoritative search engines see your site, the more priority you’ll receive on the SERP.
-If this is one of your SEO goals for 2020, the first thing you need to do is dig into what variables go into calculating this score.
+If this is one of your SEO goals for the coming year, the first thing you need to do is dig into what variables go into calculating this score.

 The main component of domain authority is directly related to the quality of the content on your site.
 Basically, the more visitors read, share, and interact with your content, the better your chances of increasing your score.
 To really make an impact, look at what content is currently bringing in the most valuable traffic.
 Then, break down why you think it works, and apply those learnings to your content creation strategy.